Teo-Wu/cpp-snake-learning/LESSONS.md

 4) You have already interacted with std::vector by now.
 Look at the documentation for it and figure out its purpose and what else you can do with it.
 Play around!

 Once you're ready, you can _git merge lesson05_.

+---

+## Lesson 05

+#### Prequisites
+- Iterators/Iterating over Elements of Container

+#### Files
+- _components/Snake.cpp_
+- _components/Snake.h_
+- _main.cpp_

+#### Task

+The snake showed up but something is wrong.
+Its growing constantly without even having food.
+Lets fix that as we want to be super biologically accurate: no growth without energy.
+And as our snake can't eat yet, it should not grow at all.

+This one is quite difficult.
+Don't worry if it takes a lot of time and if you're really stuck, try the master branch with its solution.

+1) The culprit is our snakes _Snake::move()_ function which we must fix in order for the snake to stop growing endlessly.
+2) There are some hints written as todos but these leave a lot of room for the implementation.
+If you need some help, search for iterators (over std::vector) or use a for-loop over all indices from the back.
+These are just suggestions - try to come up with your own solution!
+3) Try this out in main where you can still use the __mainL04__ from the previous task.

+Once you're ready, you can _git merge lesson06_.